LidiaBledowska/lidiabledowska.github.io/README.md

 - Application status management

 ## Login
-Use the **Zaloguj** button in the top-right corner to reveal the Google sign-in form.
+Click the **Zaloguj** button in the top-right corner to start the Google sign-in popup immediately.